certhub/certhub/doc/guide/systemd.rst

 drop-in for lego.

 Note that it is not recommended to specify secrets like API tokens in environment variables or command line flags.
-Regrettably most of todays software authors seem ignore this fact.
+Regrettably most of today's software authors seem to ignore this fact.
 An effective way to prevent secrets from leaking via process table is to keep them in files with tight access restrictions.
 Regrettably neither Lexicon_ nor lego do support this approach.
-Thus for production grade setups it is unavoidable to either use the ``nsupdate`` method or implement custom challenge hook scripts.
+Thus for production grade setups it is unavoidable to either use the ``nsupdate`` method or implement custom challenge hook scripts which are capable of reading API tokens from files.

 Also note that HTTP-01 validation can be implemented quite easily if a reverse proxy serving the whole range of sites is already in place.
 In this case it is